New and Returning Organization Treasurers:

 There are several different payment methods depending on who you are paying or reimbursing.
 It is the treasurer’s responsibility to make sure the correct form is used, filled out properly, and has the proper documentation attached.

-- Individuals are not permitted to pay out of pocket for “services” (speaker, DJ, performer, referee, instructor, etc.) on the organization’s behalf and get reimbursed after the fact.
+- Individuals are not permitted to pay out of pocket for “services” (a service would be a speaker, DJ, performer, referee, instructor, etc.) ASA will NOT reimburse any club member who directly pays for a service.
 Services are required to be paid through the 1099 process.
 Please see “1099 Request Form: Payment for Services” on page 22.

-- AN ORIGINAL RECEIPT MUST ALWAYS BE PRESENT IN ORDER TO RECEIVE REIMBURSEMENT.
+- AN ORIGINAL, ITEMIZED RECEIPT MUST ALWAYS BE PRESENT IN ORDER TO RECEIVE REIMBURSEMENT.
 This is ASA’s policy in accordance with University guidelines.
 Original receipts eliminate the possibility of duplicate reimbursement.
 If a request is turned in without proper documentation, it will be returned to the treasurer and no reimbursement will be given.
-Photocopies are not considered original receipts.
+Photocopies and screenshots are NOT considered original receipts.

 - Student organization funds may NOT be used to reimburse and/or pay for ANY ALCOHOL AND/OR WEAPONS/AMMUNITION.

-- Food receipts must show an ITEMIZED LISTING OF FOOD ITEMS PURCHASED.
-Alcoholic beverages will be deducted from reimbursement.
+- Food receipts that do not show an ITEMIZED LISTING OF FOOD ITEMS PURCHASED will not be reimbursed.
+If alcoholic beverages were purchased, they will be deducted from the reimbursement.

 - NO FOREIGN RECEIPTS accepted.
 All receipts must be in English!